Knee Replacement for Osteoarthritis: A Patient’s Account of What to Expect Before and After Surgery

 - There are a number of range of motion exercise videos for all joints on the keep-healthy.com website.
 I started performing these for a few minutes each day some time ago and after only a few weeks felt a definite improvement in my flexibility.

-- Seated exercise can also be beneficial for those of us with knee pain - there are a number of videos on youtube.
+- Seated exercise can also be beneficial for those of us with knee pain, as there is less pressure on the knee joints - there are a number of videos on youtube.
 I particularly like the HasFit channel.
+The gym that I attend offers a seated exercise class, which has improved my flexibility and balance.

 When to Ask Your Doctor for a Referral to an Orthopaedic Surgeon